HarshCasper/Rotten-Scripts/Python/Git_Repo_Spam_Aggregator/README.md

     }
 ```
 - You are all set and the script is Ready to run.
-- The script takes the username and repo name from the repositories.json files as provided
+- The script takes the username and repo name from the `repositories.json` files as provided.
 - Once you run the script, it may take some time to fetch the required data and prints in command line.

 ## Output